veracristal/WeatherPy_Challenge/README.md

 It must include:

 -The Vacation_Search folder with the following:
- -The Vacation_Search.ipynb file
+  - The Vacation_Search.ipynb file
- -The WeatherPy_vacation.csv file
+  - The WeatherPy_vacation.csv file
- -The WeatherPy_vacation_map.png image
+  - The WeatherPy_vacation_map.png image

 ### 3. Deliverable 3: Create a travel Itinerary Map

 It must include:

 -The Vacation_Itinerary folder with the following:
- -The Vacation_Itinerary.ipynb file
+  - The Vacation_Itinerary.ipynb file
- -The WeatherPy_travel_map.png image
+  - The WeatherPy_travel_map.png image
- -The WeatherPy_travel_map_markers.png image
+  - The WeatherPy_travel_map_markers.png image